 The stores would be populated with three to five advisors and would have centralized call and service centers.

 “We would handle the prospecting, so they can focus exclusively on the client.
 We would also allow for equity stakes in the firm, similar to a law firm.”

-Matsko, whose RSC Sacramento office manages $1.4 billion in assets, said he relies heavily on Lincoln’s proprietary interactive software to achieve scale, software that is in its third generation currently developed by Fiserv.
+Matsko’s RSC Sacramento office manages $1.4 billion in assets, with Matsko and Jeff Maas, his partner, managing $1 billion of that amount.
+Matsko said he relies heavily on Lincoln’s proprietary interactive software to achieve scale, software that is in its third generation currently developed by Fiserv.